mahlenmorris/VCVRack/Memory.md

 * They range in values from 0.0V to just under 10.0V.
 Values outside that range will wrap around, hence 10.0V is the same as 0.0V.
 * 0.0V is the beginning of the Memory buffer.
 It appears at the bottom of the Depict display.
 * Values close to 10.0V will be at the end.
-* Modules have the option of treating the buffer as a loop seamlessly joined at beginning and end, or as a bounded region.
-See the BOUNCE control on those modules.
+* Some modules have the option of treating the buffer as a loop seamlessly joined at beginning and end, or as a bounded region.
+See the **Behavior at ends** menu option or the BOUNCE button on those modules.

 ### Notes on Sample Rate
 * The Memory is storing its data at whatever the VCV sample rate was when the module was first created or whatever the VCV sample rate was when the Memory module was last RESET.
 Changing the VCV Sample Rate will not update the sample rate of the Memory, which will result in playback of audio to be distorted (sped up or slowed down) by the difference in Memory's rate and the current VCV rate.